 Elder Abraham is the nominal leader of Sunport.
 He is a Blighted, lecherous old man with a harem of too young girls.
 Real power is held by Rebeccah, one of the concubines.
 She is unofficial priestess of the local cult.
 Rebeccah is charming and manipulative.
 Her brother Joakim is the resident Techdabbler.
 He keeps the ancient infrastructure functional.
 Joakim is naive and very curious about the outside world.

 When the Dependable Gentleman arrives, the locals welcome the ship with open arms.
 Elder Abraham promises support and spare parts from the Sunport storages.
 Locals arrange feasts and accommodation for those willing.
-Rebeccah sends girls to seduce the crew and targets the captain or one of the characters herself.
+Rebeccah sends girls to seduce the crew and targets the captain and/or one of the characters herself.
 She's happy to play an innocent victim of a terrible old man.
 Abraham is expendable if it makes the outsiders more willing to stay.

-As days pass, things start taking a sinister turn.
+As days pass, things take a sinister turn.
 Attention from the locals becomes creepier.
 They start bringing up empty housing and eligible women in Sunport.
 People mention often the Gloomangel, a supernatural being protecting them from harm.
 There are strange sightings and sounds, as the golem scouts the newcomers.
 Repairs proceed very slowly.
 Parts delivered to the ship all seem to break at the critical moment.
 Red Gideon suspects sabotage.
 He starts to investigate and disappears without a trace.

 Gideon followed the supplies to the source.
-He found a graveyard of Gloomships stashed outside Sunport.
+He found a graveyard of Gloomships stashed outside Sunport, floating in the Gloom.
 They are all the previous ships that came by, but never left.
 Cultists shadowed his every move.
 Once Gideon found the ships, he was murdered and the corpse hidden.
 Captain Andreas asks the characters to find him.
 Snooping around Sunport reveals about its original nature through architecture and various ruined security mechanisms.
 Smooth talking reveals how Rebeccah is the real ruler and how the cult wants to keep the outsiders in Sunport.
 Eventually they'll run across Joakim.
 He promises to help repair the ship if the characters take him with them.
 He dismisses the Gloomangel as superstition.
 If the characters manage to find the Gloomship graveyard, they'll be assaulted by cultists or scared off by the Techstalker.